-It is then followed by paragraphs that contain important details to what are the examples and types of anchor text.
+It is then followed by paragraphs containing important details to the examples and types of anchor text.

 4. Use these “Power” keywords to boost your visibility

 No one likes keyword stuffing.
-It hurts not just your ranking but also user experience.
+It hurts not just your ranking but also your user experience.

 Rather than using the same keyword over and over again, try using related keywords.